CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 # Main Features

 ### LoginScreen / Login use-case
-  -to login, simply enter the username and password of a user in the database and press login.
+  - to login, simply enter the username and password of a user in the database and press login.
-  -if the username and password correspond to a user in the database you will be presented with a screen displaying the appropriate features.
+  - if the username and password correspond to a user in the database you will be presented with a screen displaying the appropriate features.
-  -otherwise, you will be brought to a login failure screen that will allow you to try again.
+  - otherwise, you will be brought to a login failure screen that will allow you to try again.

 ### Enroll Employee
   - To enroll an employee, you need to be the CEO.
 Please Log in as CEO (username: test, password: test)